Learn and Connect with Each Other

 Event

-Connect Our time together is structured around connection – with God and one another.
+You are invited to our Annual Forum 2024: Together with keynote speaker Jayakumar Christian!
 We’ll spend time in reflection and worship, hearing from our keynote speaker, learning from workshop facilitators, […]

 Network News, Member Stories & Expert Tips